-These lecture notes on "Probability" were prepared and delivered to my undergraduate students studying Animal Genetics & Breeding course.
-This course was offered during the academic year 2019-20 in the second professional year of Bachelor of Veterinary Science & Animal Husbandry degree at College of Veterinary & Animal Sciences, S.V.P.U.A.T, Meerut, Uttar Pradesh, India.
+This is the second revised eprint of my lecture notes on "Probability" delivered to my undergraduate students studying Animal Genetics & Breeding course.
+This course was offered during the academic year 2020-21 in the second professional year of Bachelor of Veterinary Science & Animal Husbandry degree at College of Veterinary & Animal Sciences, S.V.P.U.A.T, Meerut, Uttar Pradesh, India.
 This lecture provides basic terminology and concept on probability.
 Various basic laws and theorems related to probability were also introduced along with explanatory examples.
 This lecture paves the foundation and linkage between descriptive and inferential statistics thus making it valuable for students to understand forthcoming lectures.
+In this revised second eprint more examples and figures have been included.
+Additional topic on rules of counting has also been incorporated.
 I had tried my level best to simplify the concept in easy to understand language.
-Further constructive suggestions to improve this lecture note are always welcome from its users on my email and whatsapp.
+Further constructive suggestions to improve this lecture note are always welcome from its users on my email: drtyagivet@gmail.com and whatsapp +91 9601283365.